+Fennel (Foeniculum vulgare)

+Fennel and fennel seed oil are slightly antimicrobial, but more significantly, they exhibit a strong anise-like aroma that masks that of odorous bacteria and freshens the breath in a way that's, again, less intense than peppermint.

-1. Peppermint (Mentha x piperita)
+*Replacement:* 1.
+Peppermint (Mentha x piperita)

 It's no secret that peppermint is the go-to herb for oral hygiene.
-The main compound of this herb, mentol, is used as an ingredient in most toothpastes, chewing gums, and mouthwashes, the herb has a pleasingly clean aroma and cooling activities to enhance the sensation of freshness.
+The main compound of this herb, mentol, is used as an ingredient in most toothpastes, chewing gums, and mouthwashes, it has a pleasingly clean aroma and cooling activities to enhance the sensation of freshness.
 Peppermint leaves and oil are also anti-inflammatory, meaning they can help against some conditions that cause bad breath, such as gingivitis.

 2. Cardamom (Elettaria cardamomum)

 The chemical composition and pleasant aroma of cardamom seed renders them effective breath-fresheners.
 Commonly used to banish bad breath in its country of origin, India, cardamom has a slightly nutty and woody aroma, and it provides a sweeter alternative to the somewhat clinical aroma of peppermint.
 It has been shown to kill oral pathogens, and it is also thought that it can stimulate the production of saliva to help clean teeth naturally.1

+3. Fennel (Foeniculum vulgare)

+Fennel and fennel seed oil are slightly antimicrobial, but more significantly, they exhibit a strong anise-like aroma that masks that of odorous bacteria and freshens the breath in a way that's, again, less intense than peppermint.